RsyncProject/rsync/rsync.1.md

 >     rsync -aiv host::modname/file{1,2} host::modname/extra /dest/
 >     rsync -aiv host::modname/first ::modname/extra{1,2} /dest/

-In a modern rsync, you only need to quote or backslash-escape things like spaces from the local shell but not also from the remote shell:
+Really old versions of rsync (2.6.9 and before) only allowed specifying one remote-source arg, so some people have instead relied on the remote-shell performing space splitting to break up an arg into multiple paths.
+Such unintuitive behavior is no longer supported by default (though you can request it, as described below).

+Starting in 3.2.4, filenames are passed to a remote shell in such a way as to preserve the characters you give it.
+Thus, if you ask for a file with spaces in the name, that's what the remote rsync looks for:

 >     rsync -aiv host:'a simple file.pdf' /dest/

-Really old versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
-You can still get this old-style arg splitting by using the [`--old-args`](#opt) option:

->     rsync -ai --old-args host:'dir1/file1 dir2/file2' /dest
->     rsync -ai --old-args host::'modname/dir1/file1 modname/dir2/file2' /dest

-See that option's section for an [environment variable](#RSYNC_OLD_ARGS) that can be exported to help old scripts.
+If you use scripts that have been written to manually apply extra quoting to the remote rsync args (or to require remote arg splitting), you can ask rsync to let your script handle the extra escaping.
+This is done by either adding the [`--old-args`](#opt) option to the rsync runs in the script (which requires a new rsync) or exporting [RSYNC_OLD_ARGS](#)=1 and [RSYNC_PROTECT_ARGS](#)=0 (which works with old or new rsync versions).

 ## CONNECTING TO AN RSYNC DAEMON